How to avoid Inheritance Tax on UK property

 Can I put my main residence into QNUPS?

-No. Residential investment property, such as buy-to-lets or overseas investment properties can be placed in the QNUPS, but your main residence can’t be in the QNUPS.
+No. Residential investment property, such as buy-to-lets or overseas investment properties, can be placed in the QNUPS, but your main residence can’t be in the QNUPS.
 You should look into other ways to reduce IHT on your main residence.

 How can I open a QNUPS?

-QNUPS is an excellent choice for expatriates, as the expat can be in one country, and the QNUPS in another.
-Typical jurisdictions where QNUPS operate from are Malta, Gibraltar, Guernsey, Isle of Man or Hong Kong.
-The choice is personal and is often connected to chosen retirement destination (if known) and DTA’s – double taxation agreements between the UK and the country where the QNUPS is based.
+QNUPS is an excellent choice for expatriates, as the expat can be in one country and the QNUPS in another.
+Typical jurisdictions where QNUPS operate are Malta, Gibraltar, Guernsey, Isle of Man or Hong Kong.
+The choice is personal and is often connected to the chosen retirement destination (if known) and DTA’s – double taxation agreements between the UK and the country where the QNUPS is based.
 Depending on the jurisdiction and the QNUPS provider, there can be certain rules surrounding the minimal contributions, however, this is a rarity.

 Is there a charge for transferring assets into a QNUPS?